 Throughout the Americas, shorebirds are one of the most threatened groups of birds.
 In Chile, 49 species of these birds have been documented regularly, of which 20 have been assigned conservation status.
 Surprisingly, about 40% of these are in some category of threat.

-According to the National Plan for the Conservation of Birds 2021-2030, free-living dogs (off-leash or stray dogs) are one of the main threats to birds in Chile.
+According to the National Bird Conservation Strategy 2021-2030, free-living dogs (off-leash or stray dogs) are one of Chile's main threats to birds.
 Records of these animals, with and without owners, attacking birds, chicks, and nests in coastal areas, such as beaches and wetlands, abound in social media as a means to complain and increase, especially in summer.

 The mere presence of dogs stresses and scares the birds, and even the most docile dogs may catch and kill chicks.
 These threatened birds then move away from their nests and leave their eggs and chicks vulnerable to aerial predators, such as seagulls or birds of prey, and exposed to high or low temperatures.